Back to all fellows

 At the British Museum

-During her time on the International Training Programme in 2010, Njeri was based in the Department of Africa, Oceania, and the Americas and her partner placement was spent at The Collection: Art and Archaeology in Lincolnshire.
+During her time on the International Training Programme in 2010, Njeri was based in the Department of Africa, Oceania, and the Americas and her partner placement was spent at Lincoln Museum.

 Legacy Projects